stanbrub/benchmark/docs/gc/gc-report.md

 - What JVM options have already been tried in the field?
 - What queries are running all day vs frequent/short on a schedule

+- Get some Tail information
+- Run benchmarks with smaller heaps until failed then 25% of that
+  - G1 and Shenandoah
+- Try collecting PyObjects